samsattas/DOPPLER/README.md

 Also you can filter the partners by searching the name in the search bar.

+## Technologies

+For this project I used:
+* MySQL for database.
+* Java for backend
+* Spring as backend framework
+* Spring Web for web build
+* MySQL Driver as MySQL JDBC Driver
+* Lombok for constructors, getters and setters
+* Spring Data JPA to persist data in SQL
+* HTML, CSS and JavaScript for frontend
+* React.js as frontend framework*
+* Tailwind to stylize
+* Material UI for some components
+* Vite as a compilation tool

 ## Contact ✉
 Questions?
 Something you like? contact me: